yangfcm/algorithm-js/readme.md

 - Check two strings are permutation - `checkPermutation.js`
 - Check if a string is a permutation of a palindrome - `palindromePermutation.js`
 - Check if one string is one edit away from the other string - `oneAway.js`
+- Check if one string is the rotation of the other string, using isSubString function - `stringRotation.js`
+- Compress a string - `stringCompression.js`

 ## Data structure problems content